20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 4: Superman Pose

-The Superman pose targets the erector spinae muscles, which run along the length of the spine.
+The Superman pose targets the erector spinae muscles, which run along the length of the spine, as well as lower back muscles.
+Posterior chain exercises like this one are crucial for maintaining a healthy back.

 1. Lie face down with arms extended overhead and legs straight.